 - Last week

-Julien posted a topic in Aftermarket (updates/conversions)F2H-2 Banshee Update sets & masks - For Kittyhawk Kit 1:48 Eduard The new Kittyhawk kit is a good one, however Eduard are along as always offering their update sets for the kit.
-Here we have 3 sets; Update, flaps and seatbelts.
-Update Set (49809) This is one brass fret and one nickel one.
-The coloured parts on the nickel fret are mainly for the cockpit including the main instrument panels, side panels and controls, and cockpit sils.
-Inside the canopy new rails are provided.
-Other parts in the set include new back plate and foot rest for the ejection seat.
-New links are provided for the landing gear legs.
-New door are provided for the main gear.
-Flaps(48912) This is one large brass fret which provides flaps, airbrakes and wells for the kit.
-These are split on the kit with part on the straight wing, and part on the engine nacelle.
-The ribs are those already attached which need to be bent into position.
+Julien posted a topic in Aftermarket (updates/conversions)B-17E/F Update sets & masks - For Hong Kong Models Kit 1:32 Eduard The Hong Kong Models kit is a good one, however Eduard are along as always offering their update sets for the kit.
+Here we have 6 sets for the Bomb Bay, Bomb Racks, Engines, Landing Flaps, Undercarriage and Seatbelts.
+There are also a two sets of masks, on for the E model and one for the F model.
+Bomb Bay (32400) This is one large brass fret.
+As the title would suggest the set provides new parts for the bomb bay as well as the bomb bay doors.
+The modeller will need to supply some 1.5mm square profile in addition to what's in the set.
+Bomb Rack (32899) This is one brass fret, and one coloured fret.
+As the title would suggest the set provides new parts for the bomb racks, as well as lugs and vanes for the bombs.
+The coloured parts represent warning and other placards.
+Engines (32397) This is one brass fret.
+As the title would suggest the set provides new parts for the engines, mainly in the form of a new wiring harness, but also includes other detailing parts for items which will be seen through the cowls.
+There are some detail parts for the superchargers and some of the cowl flaps.
+Undercarriage (32399) This is one brass fret.
+As the title would suggest the set provides new parts for the undercarriage.
+A new interior is provided for the tail wheel bay as well as detail parts for the tail wheel leg.
+New parts are provided for the interior of the main gear wells as well as detail parts for the main gear legs.
+Flaps(32398) This is 2 very large brass frets which provides flaps for the kit.
+Some of the ribs are already attached which need to be bent into position, some need to be added individually.
 Some work on kit parts is needed.
-Seatbelts(49810) This small fret provides a full set of coloured seatbelts for the aircraft.
+Seatbelts(32897) This small fret provides a full set of coloured seatbelts for the aircraft.
 These are the new Steel belts from Eduard.
 They are etched from 0.1mm sheet, which looks like stainless steel because it doesn't rust, these new belts combine the best of both worlds.
 The resulting etch is thin at around 0.06mm, and the paint that has been applied after etching is included in that thickness.
 The paint itself seems to be more flexible too, and the designs have added details such as shadows printed near buckles and joints to give an added depth to the design.
 They appear less susceptible to fatigue and will stand up to repeated movements, and can be posed much more realistically due to the ease of bending of the surface.
 The paint is also a lot less likely to flake off at a sharp bend, which is a worry for standard PE belts.
-Masks(EX543) Supplied on a sheet of yellow kabuki tape, these pre-cut masks supply you with a full set of masks for the canopy, with compound curved handled by using frame hugging masks, while the highly curved gaps are in-filled with either liquid mask or offcuts from the background tape.
-Wheel Masks, and camera window masks are also supplied.
-Conclusion These sets will enhance your Banshee model.
+Masks(EX543) Each set is supplied on a 4 sheets of yellow kabuki tape, these pre-cut masks supply you with a full set of masks for all of the clear parts on your chosen B-17 model.
+E Model F Model Conclusion These sets will enhance an already impressive model.
 Recommended.
 Review samples courtesy of

 Most OnlineNewest Member